Weighted Base Rotations

 - 1

-Stand with your feet shoulder-width apart, holding a weighted object (like a dumbbell) at chest level with both hands.
+Stand with your feet wider than shoulder-width apart, holding a weight plate or dumbbell with both hands at chest height.

 - 2